emmahobday/project-3/README.md

 This updates the state `isFavourited` so will update what is seen on the page.

+On the backend, the User schema has a field `favourites: [{ type: mongoose.Schema.ObjectId, ref: 'Restaurant', required: false }]`.
+This is an array that contains restaurantIds with a reference relationship to the Restaurant model.

-On the backend, we wrote two routes in the `router.js` and two functions in our `userController.js`: favourite and unfavourite.
+We wrote two routes in the `router.js` and two functions in our `userController.js`: favourite and unfavourite add/remove restaurants to this field.

 The function `favourite()` adds the restaurantId to the array field 'favourites' on the current user in MongoDB, and sends a status code 200 back.
 The unfavourite function is very similar, but removes the restaurant from the array using `user.favourites.pull(req.body.restaurantId)`.